 Be sure to pick up a slightly larger bag, to accommodate more sand on heavy days and rolled down to a smaller volume on light days.
 I recommend a minimum 15L bag, and a 25L bag at most.

-Purchase any well reviewed (4.5+ stars) dry bag on Amazon and you’ll get something sufficient and cheap.
+Purchase any well reviewed (4.5+ stars) dry bag on Amazon (like this one) and you’ll get something sufficient and cheap.
 Don’t worry about buying name brand as most of these bags perform to the same level for what you’ll need.

 5. Normal gym weight plates